Facebook launches collaborative Stories for Groups and Events

 Facebook Stories replaces Messenger Day with synced cross-posting

 Facebook is combining its Snapchat Stories clone with features Snapchat can’t match in a bid to boost usage.
-Starting today, users of Facebook Groups and Events will be able to contribute to a Story visible to the rest of the members and moderated by the admins.
+Starting today, users of Facebook Groups and Events will be able to contribute to a Facebook Story visible to the rest of the members and moderated by the admins.
 This could be fun for parties, weddings, meetups, and more.
 In essence, these collaborative Stories will work like a private hashtag so multiple people can add content but only those involved can see it.

 Facebook product manager Connor Hayes tells me the features “Give multiple people the opportunity to tell a Story from multiple different angles.”
 People will see Stories on their Event and Group pages, as well as atop their News Feed.
 They’ll be able to post while inside Events and Groups, or get the option to share there on the Facebook Stories share sheet.